v-scornell/MD-100T00-Windows10/Instructions/Labs/0802-Configuring Firewall and Connection Security.md

 ## Summary

-In this exercise you will learn how to create and configure firewall rules to block and allow specific service connections to a device.
-In this exercise you will learn how to create and configure connection security rules to encrypt network traffic between Windows devices.
+In this exercise you will create and configure firewall rules to block and allow specific service connections to a device.
+You will also create and configure connection security rules to encrypt network traffic between Windows devices.

 ## Exercise 1: Creating and Testing Inbound Firewall Rules